invtrdan/Trees/README.md

 8. Binary Tree: A binary tree is a tree in which each node has at most two children. it is one of the most commom types of trees used in computer science and programming.
 9. Tree Traversal: Tree traversal refers to the process of visiting and processing all the nodes in a tree in a specific order.
 Common tree traversal algorithms in Python include in-order, pre-order, and post-order traversal.
 10. Tree Operations: trees support various operations such as insertion, deletion, searching, and modification of nodes.
 These operations are essential for manipulating the data stored in a tree and maintaining its hierarchial structure.
+11. A path is a sequence of 0 or more connected nodes.
+* The length of a path is the number of edges in the path.
+* The depth of a node is the number of edges on the path from the root to the node.
+* The height of a tree is the number of edges on the longest path from the root to a leaf node.
+12. Ancestor: Node A is an ancestor of Node B if there exists a path from A to B.
+13. Descendant: Node B is a descendant of Node A if there exists a path from A to B.

 Python provides built-in data structures such as lists and dictionaries that can be used to implement trees.
-Additionally, there are third-party libraries such as "binarytree" and "treelib" that provide pre-implemented tree data structures and algorithms for easy use in Python programs.
+Additionally, there are third-party libraries such as "binarytree" and "treelib" that provide pre-implemented tree data structures and algorithms for easy use in Python programs.\

+Q: How many branches are in a tree with N nodes?\
+A: n-1\